-"Indian legend tells of a restless wolf, who lived beyond the mountains, setting out to seek new hunting territory.
+Indigenous legend recounts the story of a restless wolf who lived beyond the mountains and set out to seek new hunting territory.
 He picked up a small box-like object in his mouth and padded away, descending the deep canyons past rushing water, until he came to a place where the river ran slow and the mountains spread wider.
-Needing rest, he dropped the box; it grew into a house and hence into the village of Stooick, which means a pleasing place to rest."
+Needing rest, he dropped the object on the ground, which transformed into the village of Stooick (Stwic as pronounced in the local Nuxalk language), meaning a pleasing place to rest.

 Stooick has been shortened to Stuie, and this is now the location of Canada’s historic Tweedsmuir Park Lodge, one of the first lodges on the West Coast of Canada.
-The site was well chosen and to this day people frequently remark on how peaceful and well rested they feel after a couple days in the area.
+The site was well chosen and to this day people frequently remark on how peaceful and well-rested they feel after a couple of days in the area.

 The first lodge was first built in 1931 by Tommy Walker, a young Englishman.
 Two years earlier, Tommy had a desk job as a grain importer for breweries in London.
 Feeling stifled and looking for adventure, he went to the Canadian immigration office.
 The officer showed Tommy a photograph and offered, "I have some property where those rivers meet.
 It is near the head of the Bella Coola Valley, about 300 miles up the coast from Vancouver.
 I have never been there...".
 Tommy decided on the spot that he would go and make a new life for himself.